StepicOrg/stepik-plugins/docs/introduction.rst

 representing subset of JSON.

-Files for quiz named `foo` are stored in the directory `plugins/foo`.
+Files for quiz named `foo` are stored in the directory `quizzes/foo`.

 The directory contents is like this::

-    plugins/foo
+    quizzes/foo
         __init__.py
         tests.py
-        *.hbs
-        *.js
+        show.hbs
+        show.js
+        edit.hbs
+        edit.js

 Backend Overview
 ================

-To implement a quiz backend, define a ``base.BaseQuiz`` subclass in `plugins/foo/__init__.py`.
+To implement a quiz backend, define a ``base.BaseQuiz`` subclass in `quizzes/foo/__init__.py`.

 The responsibilities of a backend:
     * specification of the message format to communicate with frontend
     * creation of a quiz instance from quiz source
-    * creation of dataset
+    * creation of datasets
-    * evaluation of a submission
+    * evaluation of submissions

 Frontend Overview
 =================

-To implement a quiz frontend, ???...hm, javascript ??? handlebars, ...???
+To implement a quiz frontend, you need to write handlebars templates and javascript functions for editing the quiz and presenting it to user.

 The responsibilities of a frontend:
-    * display edit interface, which allow author to edit quiz source.
+    * display edit interface, which allow author to edit quiz source(`edit.js`, `edit.hbs`).
-    * display view interface, which allow student to view dataset and create a submission
+    * display view interface, which allow student to view dataset and create a submission(`show.js`, `show.hbs`).

 Frontend/Backend Communication Overview